Char2sGu/angularity/docs/src/content/core/exception/index.md

 In Angularity, JavaScript runtime errors are divided into two categories: Errors and Exceptions.

-- Exceptions are instances of the `Exception` class, and are intentionally produced and are expected to be caught and appropriately handled.
+- Exceptions are instances of the `Exception` class.
+They are expected to be caught and appropriately handled.
-- Errors are all the errors that are not instances of `Exception`, and are considered as critical errors that should never happen and typically breaks the application, such as `TypeError`.
+- Errors are all the errors that are not instances of `Exception`.
+They are regarded as critical errors that should never happen and typically breaks the application, such as `TypeError`.
 The occurrence of such an error implies something is wrong within the application that awaits fixes.

 To create a type of exception, declare a class that extends from the `Exception` class.